Main menu

 2.1.1.2.
 For equipment with surfaces which may heat up, measures must be taken to ensure that the stated maximum surface temperatures are not exceeded even in the most unfavourable circumstances.

 2.1.1.3.
-Equipment must be so designed that the opening of equipment parts which might be sources of ignition is possible only under non-
+Equipment must be so designed that the opening of equipment parts which might be sources of ignition is possible only under non-active or intrinsically safe conditions.
+Where it is not possible to render equipment non-active, the manufacturer must affix a warning label to the opening part of the equipment.

 If necessary, equipment must be fitted with appropriate additional interlocking systems.